DavidMercier/NIMS/doc/models.rst

             :label: CSM_contact_damping

-With :math:`m` the mass of the indenter column, :math:`C` the harmonic contact damping, :math:`C_\text{s}` the system damping coefficient, :math:`K_\text{s}` the stiffness of the indenter support springs and :math:`K_\text{f}` the stiffness of the load frame.
+With :math:`m` the mass of the indenter column, :math:`C` the harmonic contact damping in N.s/m, :math:`C_\text{s}` the system damping coefficient, :math:`K_\text{s}` the stiffness of the indenter support springs and :math:`K_\text{f}` the stiffness of the load frame.